gauthma/LaTeX/README.md

 The example *LaTeX* files are processed using *LuaTeX.*.

-The example article file include code for using images.
+The *addons.tex* file includes code for using images (among a couple of other stuff).
 Bear in mind that PDF is a vector format [2], so including raster images might lead to poor results.
 You can ameliorate the problem by trial and error, tweaking scale factors, image width, etc.

 Usage